September 17 1861 Monday

 Confederate Organisation

-CSA: Leroy Pope Walker promoted Brigadier-General PACS 17 September 1861.
+CSA: Leroy Pope Walker was promoted Brigadier-General PACS 17 September 1861.

 Commander in Chief: President Jefferson Finis Davis